cryogenian/slamdata/MODULES.md

 #### `alert`

+Used for mocking somewhere :)

     alert :: forall e.
 String -> Eff e Unit

 #### `append`

+append one node to another node need to rewrite to HTMLElement and make PR to simple-dom

     append :: forall e.
 Node -> Node -> Eff (dom :: DOM | e) Node

 #### `appendToBody`

+Shortcut

     appendToBody :: Node -> Eff _ Node

 #### `appendToId`

+Shortcut : will be removed

     appendToId :: String -> Node -> Eff _ (Maybe Node)

 #### `bodyNode`

+Shortcut

     bodyNode :: Eff _ Node

 #### `convertToElement`

+Will be removed

     convertToElement :: Node -> HTMLElement

 #### `convertToNode`

+Will be removed

     convertToNode :: HTMLElement -> Node

 #### `hashChanged`

+need to PR to simple-dom

     hashChanged :: forall a e.
 (String -> Eff e Unit) -> Eff e Unit

 #### `log`

+It's simpler for me to use foreign logging then add Show instances

     log :: forall a e. a -> Eff e Unit

 #### `nodeById`

+Shortcut

     nodeById :: String -> Eff _ (Maybe Node)

 #### `onLoad`

+This function can be defined via purescript-simple-dom but it will be harder to understand

     onLoad :: forall e.
 Eff e Unit -> Eff e Unit